The Ringer (1952 film)

 The Ringer is a 1952 British mystery film directed by Guy Hamilton and starring Herbert Lom, Donald Wolfit, Mai Zetterling, Greta Gynt, William Hartnell, and Denholm Elliott.
-It was Hamilton's directorial debut and the third English-language sound version of Edgar Wallace's 1929 play.
-It was shot at Shepperton Studios near London.
-The film's sets were designed by the art director William Hutchinson.
+The screenplay was by Lesley Storm and Val Valentine.
+It was Hamilton's directorial debut and the third English-language sound version of Edgar Wallace's 1929 play based on his 1925 novel The Gaunt Stranger.
+The previous adaptations were in 1928 (silent), 1931, 1932 (Germany-Austria), and 1938.